 Everglades.
 The Corps plays a significant coordination role in the restoration of the Central and Southern Florida ecosystem.
 The President's request for FY2006 includes \$137 million for the Corps' construction projects in the region, up from \$130 million in the FY2005 request and \$121.25 in the enacted FY2004 appropriations in P.L.
 108-447.
 The FY2006 budget request supports the state of Florida's efforts to accelerate work on certain projects.
-The House Appropriations Committee has provided \$137 million for the South Florida Ecosystem Everglades Restoration program.
+The House Appropriations

+Committee has provided \$137 million for the South Florida Ecosystem Everglades Restoration program.

-The \$137 million would fund Everglades activities that were previously budgeted separately - the Central and Southern Florida Project, the Kissimmee River Restoration Project, and the Everglades and South Florida Restoration Projects - and the Modified Water Deliveries Project (\$35 million in Corps appropriations for FY2006).
-The addition of the Modified Water Deliveries Project followed the President's request for changing the appropriations for the project to no longer be paid solely through Department of Interior appropriations.
-The request called for the Corps to broaden its role in the project, by having the agency jointly fund it with the Department of the Interior, which previously had solely funded the project.
-The Administration's position is that the Corps pay for \$124 million of the remaining \$191 million required to complete the project during FY2006 through FY2009.
+The \$137 million in the House-passed bill would fund Everglades activities that were previously budgeted separately - the Central and Southern Florida Project, the Kissimmee River Restoration Project, and the Everglades and South Florida Restoration Projects - and the Modified Water Deliveries Project (\$35 million in Corps appropriations for FY2006).
+The addition of the Modified Water Deliveries Project followed the President's budget proposal that the project no longer be funded solely through Department of Interior appropriations.
+The budget request called for the Corps to broaden its role in the project, by having the agency jointly fund it with the Department of the Interior.
+The Administration's position is that the Corps should pay for \$124 million of the remaining \$191 million required to complete the project during FY2006 through FY2009.
 This proposal has raised a question: Is the Corps authorized to receive appropriations to work on the project?
 According to the H.Rept.
 109-86 the Corps has sufficient authority to receive and expend funds to proceed with project construction.
-According to S.Rept.
+But according to S.Rept.
 109-84, the Senate Appropriations Committee did not fund the Modified Waters Project because it "does not believe sufficient current authorization exists for the Corps to fund the work."